 Articles of Association § 2 Purpose, Benefit to the Public - Para.
 5a.
 We appreciate the kind support of the Peter-Warschow-Sammelstiftung Greifswald.

 The award ceremony will presumably take place in January 2022.
 The winner will be invited to present his or her proposal during the annual meeting of the association Observatory Greifswald e.V..
+We are thankful to the Conrads Family and the Peter-Warschow-Sammelstiftung Greifswald for their kind support.

 Awards can be appointed only once, provided professional and personal eligibility exist; if applicable the award ceremony will be obmitted.